 By comparison, manufacturing, mining and trade employed relatively few people in Britain.
 For the most part, manufacturing was small and localised.
-Tools used in the manufacture of most goods contained.
+Tools used in the manufacture of most goods (such as carts, mills and looms) were basic and powered by people, animals or waterwheels that harnessed the power of fast-flowing rivers and streams.

+Towns and villages at the time were small and selfcontained.
 Roads linking villages were poor and most people travelled on foot or by horse.
 In fact, Britain's road system had not improved much since the fall of the Roman Empire, around 1300 years earlier.
 As a result, most people rarely travelled far from the places where they lived and worked.